spryker/spryker-docs/docs/scos/dev/data-exchange/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim/configure-akeneo-pim-integration-app.md

 #### Memo Akeneo to Base - Product - Set Product Properties transformer

 Memo Akeneo to Base - Product - Set Product Properties is the Optional transformer that processes all properties that you select for import from Akeneo.
 The product properties handled by this transformer are called product attributes in Akeneo.
-The Akeneo product attributes include the entities that are referred to as product attributes and product labels in SCCOS.

 To configure this transformer, do the following:

 1. In *Locale*, set the locale where you want to import product properties.
 For example, `en_US`.
 2. Optional: In *Properties*, specify the product properties in Akeneo that you want to import as product attributes to SCCOS.
-For example, `color` for the attribute and `sale_label` for a label in SCCOS.
+For example, `color`.
 If you do not specify any properties, no properties are imported.

-{% info_block infoBox "Product attributes" %}

-Akeneo multi select attributes correspond to the Spryker product labels.
-Therefore, if you want to import product labels from Akeneo, there should be a corresponding multi select attribute in Akeneo.
-For information on how to create the multi select attributes in Akeneo that you can use as product labels in SCCOS, see [LINK TO GUIDE ON HOW TO CREATE MULTI SELECT ATTRIBUTES].

-{% endinfo_block %}

 Keep in mind, that even though you specify the attributes for import in this entity transformer, you specify the super attributes in the [Memo Base to Spryker - Product - Akeneo Preprocessor](#memo-base-to-spryker---product---akeneo-preprocessor) transformer.